 “What computer do you plan on holding your files that’s always powered on and always connected to the internet?”

-Why do people not decide to host their website from their basement as opposed to paying a company to host it for them?
+Why don’t people host their website from their basement as opposed to paying a company to provide their web host?
 It comes down to convenience, capability and effort.
 Many business owners are already stretched thin as it is, and putting together a website server computer takes time.
 Hosting is something they don’t have the time to do or don’t want to take the time to do.
 So, they pay a nominal monthly fee to have their website hosted elsewhere.

 Thinking about hosting it yourself?
 Here’s a couple of questions to ask yourself.
 What do you do when a power outage occurs? if your power is out, your website is down.
 If your computer restarts from an automatic update that Windows decides to do in the middle of the night, what will you do? your website will be offline until you notice that the computer is down.